ameijer/k8s-as-helm/charts/configmap/README.md

-`annotations` | annotations in yaml map format to be added to the object | `null` `labels` | labels to add to configmap object | `null` `configmapData` | Map of key/value pairs to be included in the `data` field of the configmap | `null`
+`annotations` | annotations in yaml map format to be added to the object | `null` `labels` | labels to add to configmap object | `null` `configmapData` | Map of key/value pairs to be included in the `data` field of the configmap | `null` `configmapBinaryData` | Map of key/value pairs to be included in the `binaryData` field of the configmap.
+Values should be base64 encoded. | `null`